-Our Emergency Response Team, formed in late February to address the COVID-19 crisis, meets online daily to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
-But we wouldn’t be able to do any of it without the folks who work on the front lines every day.
-They are the heart and soul of our company, and we are profoundly grateful for their extraordinary efforts the past several weeks.
+Our Emergency Response Team, formed in late February 2020 to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of everyone in our market.
+Of course, we wouldn’t be able to do any of it without the people who work in our markets every day – they’re the heart and soul of our company and we are profoundly grateful for their extraordinary efforts.

 - No groups: We ask that our customers come to the market with as few people as possible to minimize crowding.

 - Samples and cooking demos: Suspended until further notice.

 - Utensils, Testers and Cups: We continue to swap out plastic utensils where they’re offered with individually wrapped plastic utensils.
 “Testers” for makeup or other Health & Beauty products that are applied onto, or close to, the face, remain suspended for now.
 In addition, we’re still not filling reusable coffee cups in our espresso shops on Bainbridge Island and in Poulsbo.